 Here are some ideas to help you create a truly magical setting and experience.

 Before you begin designing your table you need to create the menu.
 This will help you decide what plates, cutlery and glassware you will need for your table setting.

-A great idea is to offer a platter style for the starter and then a plated main course with a dessert buffet station which makes for a very relaxed, chilled out day, which we could all do with, this year especially.
+A great idea is to offer a platter style for the starter and then a plated main course with a dessert buffet station which makes for a very relaxed, chilled out day, which, let's face it, we could all do with.

 By planning out the menu first you will know exactly what you need for your table setting.